Syncroness-Inc/cef/Docs/ProjectDocs/DesignDescription.md

 ##### CommandExecutor

 On the simulator, the CEF runs as a single thread within a Linux executable.
-On the HW, the CEF also runs within a single thread within the bare metal superloop.
+On the HW, the CEF also runs within a single thread within the bare metal super loop.
 In both cases, the AppMain object acts as a lightweight, round robin scheduler that avoids multiple threads or preemption in accordance with the architecture goals.
 Commands are added to the executable list to be executed.

 Commands have the following attributes: